raspberrypilearning/rpg/en/step_5.md

 ## Winning the game

-Let’s give your player a mission, which needs to be completed to win the game.
+Give your player a mission which needs to be completed to win the game.

-In this game, the player wins by getting to the garden and escaping the house.
-They also need to have the key with them, and the magic potion.
+The player wins by getting to the garden with the key and the magic potion.
 Here’s a map of the game.

 ![A map showing the hall containing a key, witih the dining room to the East containing a potion.
 The kitchen is South of the hall and contains a monster.
 The garden is East of the kitchen and South of the dining room.](images/rpg-final-map.png)

 --- task ---

 Add a garden to the south of the dining room.
-Remember to add a door to the garden from the dining room.
+Remember to link the garden to the dining room.

 --- code ---
 ---